-Fig. 6.18 (a) Circuit diagram (b) Phasor diagram; (c) Impedance triangle
+Fig. 6.18 (a) Circuit diagram (b) Phasor diagram (c) Impedance triangle

-I'a , the current flowing through the auxiliary winding after connecting a capacitor C in series should make an angle of 90° with I_m or make an angle of 90° - 45° = 45° with the applied voltage V.
+I_a' , the current flowing through the auxiliary winding after connecting a capacitor C in series, should make an angle of 90° with I_m or make an angle of $90^\circ - 45^\circ = 45^\circ$ with the applied voltage V.

-Since current I'a is leading the voltage V by an angle of 45° (as against lagging by 26.5° earlier), the capacitive reactance of the auxiliary circuit is greater than the inductive reactance.
+Since current I_a' needs to be leading the voltage V by an angle of 45° (as against lagging by 26.5° earlier), the capacitive reactance of the auxiliary circuit is greater than the inductive reactance.